klust/LUMI-EasyBuild-user/easybuild/easyconfigs/c/ccpe/USER.md

 ## Launching jobs: A tale of two environments

-*Until we get Slurm to function in the container, this thoughts are irrelevant.*

 The problem with running jobs, is that they have to deal with two incompatible
 environments: